Yoo Jun-sang: Career

 After a five-year absence from television, he returned in the series My Husband Got a Family (also known as Unexpected You) co-starring Kim Nam-joo.
 The drama was a big hit, it not only consistently topped its timeslot throughout its long run, but ranked number one on the 2012 yearly TV ratings chart.
 As a result, Yoo enjoyed his biggest surge of mainstream popularity since his debut, landing commercial contracts and gaining the nickname "Nation's son-in-law".

 In 2012, he published his memoir titled The Invention of Happiness.
 Yoo said he began writing diaries back in university when his professor recommended that he try filling up at least one journal each year with personal reflections.
 The book contained highlights from his 20 years of journaling life—from his days as a college student, moments on the set of several productions to his travels and vacations—as well as poems and sketches made by the actor in his everyday life.
 He donated all of the proceeds from the book to charity, especially to impoverished children.

 For the aerial action blockbuster R2B: Return to Base, Yoo along with the rest of the cast had to undergo months-long physical training for their role as jet fighter pilots.
 The actors also had to pass mandatory tests for actual pilots to be able to get into the cockpit—in a low-pressure chamber, emergency escape routine, simulated flight as well as training to develop tolerance for acceleration.
 Yoo reportedly passed out twice before he passed his 6G test, only passing on his third attempt.

 Yoo underwent knee surgery after an injury to his cruciate ligament while filming Fists of Legend.
 The action movie revolved around a group of middle-aged men who fight on a reality show for a cash prize.
 On December 19, 2013, he released his first album, titled Junes; besides singing, Yoo composed, wrote the lyrics and produced all the seven songs included.
 Yoo's second album, J N Joy 20: Travel Project One, Just Travel...
 Walking... and Thinking..., was a collaboration with guitarist Lee Jun-hwa and released on November 13, 2014, followed by his first concert.

 Personal life

 Besides acting, singing and writing, Yoo can also play several musical instruments including guitar, saxophone, violin and the piano.
-In December 2012, he showcased 20 of his artwork at the Art Asia fair.
+Furthermore, he showcased 20 pieces of his artwork at the Art Asia fair in December 2012.

 He married actress Hong Eun-hee in 2003, and they have two sons named Yoo Dong-woo and Yoo Min-jae.
 Dong-woo appeared in the 2011 short film Modern Family.

-In the talk show Healing Camp, he spoke about his love for his widowed mother, who suffered a cerebral hemorrhagic stroke in 2011.
+On the talk show Healing Camp, he spoke about his love for his widowed mother, who suffered a cerebral hemorrhagic stroke in 2011.